indracahyae/oop-mvc-php-mysqli/README.md

-# MVC with PHP OOP
+# PHP MVC with OOP
-This project about basic MVC (model view controller) using PHP oop (Object Oriented Programming), twig, dan mySql.
+This about basic MVC (model view controller) using PHP oop (Object Oriented Programming), twig, dan mySql.
-The purpose is for understanding basic MVC concept using PHP
+The purpose is for understanding basic MVC concept using PHP.

 ## Tech Stack